The Electrical System

 In today's technological age, a phased transition to DC is a solution that will unanimously benefit all parties.

 The current system of energy generation and transportation in the Netherlands is on the brink of revolutionary changes.
 The system becomes quickly overloaded.
 On the other hand, it is technically possible to make a district completely energy self-sufficient.
-To give a clear view on the issue, we start with a description of the current electricity distribution system.
+To give a clear view on the issue, we start with the current energy distribution system.
 There are four key takeaways from our current electricity network:

 - Current problems: Costs